Chemistry

 CHGN507ADVANCED ANALYTICAL CHEMISTRY3.0

 A minimum of 30 credits, including at least 18 credits of coursework, is required.
 At least 15 of the required 18 credits of coursework must be taken in the Department of Chemistry at Mines.
-Although full-time students are expected to maintain continuous enrollment in CHGN560, only one credit of CHGN560 may be applied to the 18-credit coursework requirement.
+Only one credit of CHGN560 may be applied to the 18-credit coursework requirement.
 The total hours of coursework required are determined on an individual basis by the student's thesis committee.

 Research-Intensive MS Degree: Mines undergraduates who enter the graduate program through the combined BS/MS program may use this option (thesis-based MS) to acquire a research-intensive MS degree by minimizing the time spent on coursework.
 This option requires a minimum of 12 hours of chemistry-focused coursework up to 6 hours of which may be double counted from the student's undergraduate studies at Mines (see below).
-Although full-time students are expected to maintain continuous enrollment in CHGN560, only one credit of CHGN560 may be applied to the 18-credit coursework requirement.
+Only one credit of CHGN560 may be applied to the 12-credit coursework requirement.

 MS Degree (Chemistry, non-thesis option): The non-thesis MS degree requires 30 credits: